I have observed that there are three different specialized autistic/Asperger cognitive types. They are:

 Then my mind gets off the subject and I see a butterfly cut of chicken that was served at a fancy restaurant approximately 3 days ago.
 The memories that come up first tend to be either early childhood or something that happened within the last week.

-Research studies demonstrated that autistic people were proficient at making unusual word associations as well as having an increased ability for generating creative (scientific) ideas.Dimensional schizotypy, autism, and unusual word associations in artists and scientists (Rawlings & Locarnini, 2007)
+Research studies demonstrated that autistic people were proficient at making unusual word associations as well as having an increased ability to generate creative (scientific) ideas.Dimensional schizotypy, autism, and unusual word associations in artists and scientists (Rawlings & Locarnini, 2007)

 Autistic people tend to reason in a more logically consistent manner than neurotypicals.
 There is decreased susceptibility to the framing effect in autistic people, who demonstrate an ‘unusual enhancement in logical consistency’.The way options are framed can induce bias in decision-making.
 Options presented in a “gain” frame (you keep $30 of an initial $50) are preferred to mathematically equivalent options presented in a “loss” frame (you lose $20 of an initial $50).
 The increase in participants choosing the option when in the gain frame compared to the loss frame is known as the ‘framing effect’.Emotional decision-making in autism spectrum disorder: the roles of interoception and alexithymia (Shah, Catmur & Bird, 2016)